INDICATORS OF STRONG EDUCATIONAL ARTS PROGRAMS

 Utah Art Education Association (UAEA).
 The main professional community for art teachers in Utah is the Utah Art Education Association.
 UAEA connects all art educators in the state, from elementary to higher education, including both public and charter schools.
 UAEA hosts two conferences a year (spring and fall), which provide keynote presenters and workshops on a variety of topics.
 The fall conference is usually focused on art making: teaching art teachers new media and processes and giving them time to create artwork of their own.

-The spring “Art in the Sun” conference holds a pre-conference event on Thursday preceding the conference.
-During the Paint Out (painting) and Throw Down (ceramics) a professional artist teaches a lesson and then the teachers create their own pieces.
+The spring “Art in the Sun” conference holds a pre-conference event on the Thursday preceding the conference.
+During the Paint Out (painting) and Throw Down (ceramics) events, a professional artist teaches a lesson and then the teachers create their own pieces.
 Teachers have an opportunity to find renewal in making art, not just teaching it.
 Friday begins with a keynote presenter, and then splits secondary teachers into content-specific networking PLCs and sends elementary teachers to the Share Fair to exchange project ideas.
 Dozens of workshops address a wide variety of topics: introductions to new media and processes, ways to incorporate art history, discussions about pedagogy, ways to use technology in the classroom, and use of helpful teaching resources, to name just a few.
 Administrators can support their art teachers attending these conferences by providing assistance with subs, travel, and conference registration fees.

 UAEA offers valuable opportunities for people across the state and across content areas to connect and support each other.
-Its website informs teachers about professional development opportunities, grant opportunities, online resources, and art competitions/ events such as Youth Arts Month.
+Its website informs teachers about professional development opportunities, grant opportunities, online resources, and art competitions/events such as Youth Arts Month.
 UAEA is also developing more online resources, such as webinars to reach out to those who can’t attend the conferences in person.
 UAEA runs an awards program that recognizes great teachers across the state and nominates them for national awards.
 Another mission of UAEA is to advocate for the arts across the state by promoting the good things happening in the arts and bringing up issues that members should be aware of.
 UAEA also provides opportunities for leadership and networking through participating in one of the numerous committees that function within the UAEA board.
 To learn more, visit the website at uaeaarted.org.

 Mentoring.
 A new teacher must have a mentor to help him through his first year of teaching at a new school, helping him to learn how to motivate students, avoid pitfalls, plan out a curriculum, and utilize effective classroom management, as well as encouraging him when things get hard, etc. New teachers need to feel like they have an ally and a friend at the school.